theozsnowman/nura24/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
+If you discover a security vulnerability within Laravel, please send an e-mail to Gabriel Chimilevschi via [office@nura24.com](mailto:office@nura24.com).
 All security vulnerabilities will be promptly addressed.

 ## License

-The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+The Laravel framework is open-sourced software licensed under the [GPL-3.0 License](https://opensource.org/licenses/GPL-3.0).